Kyneton Airfield Economics Opportunities Analysis

 The analysis was undertaken with a $30,000 grant from Regional Development Victoria over twelve months and in two stages, with significant input from the community and interested stakeholders.

 To minimise impacts on surrounding residents and support the airfield’s commercial, recreational and emergency role, Council will develop a master plan for the site and surrounds and establish an Advisory Committee to guide future operations.

 The draft master plan was completed in August 2016, which sets out proposed future directions for the facility.
-These include the extension of the main north-south runway, additional hangars, short-term pilot accommodation, and an aircraft museum.
+These include possible extensions to the main north-south runway, additional hangars, short-term pilot accommodation, and an aircraft museum.

 Council also plans to hold discussions with the Country Fire Authority regarding the proposed future use of the airfield to assist in emergencies, particularly for aerial firefighting.

-Once the operations plan and noise assessment are completed, Council will review the draft master plan.
+Once the operations manual is completed, Council will review the draft master plan.
 The documents will be subject to community consultation and, if adopted by Council, a Planning Scheme Amendment process.

 For more information, contact the Operations Department on 5421 0800, email firstname.lastname@example.org